intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

     --accuracy-only
 ```

-8. The log file is saved to:
+8. The log file is saved to the value of `--output-dir`.
-`models/benchmarks/common/tensorflow/logs`

 Below is a sample log file tail when running benchmarking: